JavierPDev/SounderRadio/README.md

 # How to start

-**Note** that this project requires node v4.x.x or higher and npm 2.14.7.

-**Here is how to [speed-up the build on Windows](https://github.com/mgechev/angular2-seed/wiki/Speed-up-the-build-on-Windows)**.

 **Note** that this project requires a SoundCloud client id.
-Once you have created one through SoundCloud it must be entered in the project config file located in /tools/config/project.config.ts
+Once you have created one through SoundCloud it must be entered in the SoundCloud service file.

 ```bash